-Croatia: The government will freeze investment in renewable energy sources warn investors27.
-September 2013. / SEE Energy News
+Croatia: The government will freeze investment in renewable energy sources warn investors, SEE Energy News

 If the proposal of the RES National Plan would be adopted, investments in the construction of solar and wind power plants will be completely stoped.
 Sector of renewable energy sources, which is in Croatia quietly and slowly began to wake up in the recent years, these days jumped to feet shocked by plans which provides relevant Ministry of Economy for further future in Croatia.
 In fact, it would soon present in front of the government a proposal of the National Action Plan for Renewable Energy Sources, a document which defines the further development and policy by 2020, in the framework of the European energy policy.